William Rockefeller Jr.

 William Avery Rockefeller Jr. (May 31, 1841 – June 24, 1922) was an American businessman and financier.
 Rockefeller was a co-founder of Standard Oil along with his elder brother John Davison Rockefeller.
-He was also part owner of the Anaconda Copper Company, which was the fourth-largest company in the world in the late 1920s.
-He was a prominent member of the Rockefeller family.
+He was also a part owner of Anaconda Copper, which was the fourth-largest company in the world by the late 1920s.
+Rockefeller started his business career as a clerk at 16.
+In 1867, he joined his brother's company, Rockefeller, Andrews & Flagler, which later became Standard Oil.
+The company was eventually split up by the Supreme Court in 1911.
+Rockefeller also had a significant involvement in the copper industry.
+In 1899, Rockefeller and Standard Oil principal Henry H. Rogers joined with Anaconda Company founder Marcus Daly to create the Amalgamated Copper Mining Company, which later returned to the name Anaconda Copper.

+He married Almira Geraldine Goodsell in 1864, and they had six children.
+Rockefeller died in 1922, leaving a gross estate of $102 million, significantly reduced by debts and taxes.
+He was a prominent member of the Rockefeller family, contributing to its reputation as a leading American business dynasty.

 Early years

-William Jr. was born in Richford, New York.
+William Avery Rockefeller Jr. was born in Richford, New York.
 He was the middle son of con artist William Avery Rockefeller Sr. and Eliza Davison.
 In addition to elder brother John, William Jr.'s siblings were Lucy, Mary, and twins Franklin (Frank) and Frances (who died young).
 He also had two elder half-sisters, Clorinda (who died young) and Cornelia, through his father's affairs with mistress and housekeeper Nancy Brown.
 In 1853 his family moved to Strongsville, Ohio.
-As a young pupil in public school, he was inspired and motivated by his teacher-mentor, Rufus Osgood Mason, whom Rockefeller later named "A Rockefeller Patron."
+As a young pupil in public school, he was reportedly inspired and motivated by his teacher-mentor, Rufus Osgood Mason.